Mum shares the snack that 'nearly killed' her 3yo daughter

 Doctors removed the piece of popcorn she had aspirated on five weeks earlier.

-According to Ms Lawrence, it was too late, and the damage had already been done.
+According to Lawrence, it was too late, and the damage had already been done.

 "The popcorn had caused some damage to her lung because it sat there for five long weeks and slowly started breaking down," she said.